exbuddha/InternetAwareApp/README.md

        resume()   // continues from last executed step (useful in case of errors)

-4. If there is work that may be started from a background thread while the runner is active simultaneously, such as a callback on the connectivity thread, then that work must also be scheduled to run along main thread:
+4. If there is work that may be started from a background thread while the runner is active simultaneously, such as a callback on the connectivity thread, then that work must also be scheduled to run along the main thread:

        attach(Dispatchers.Unconfined, {
-           // ... async work that runs along a main thread
+           // ... async work that runs along main thread
-           // ... you can attach new work to start immediately after this work finishes result
+           // ... you can attach new work to start immediately after this work finishes emit(result)
-       } to {
+       }) {
-           // ... capture result on a main thread
+           // ... capture result on main thread
-       })
+       }

        capture {
-           // ... sync work that runs along the main thread (null result) }
+           // ... sync work that runs along main thread (null result) }

    The runner may need to be resumed again if it has completed by this time.